 The number of reported food allergies has increased in recent years.
 For instance, the prevalence of peanut allergy among children has reportedly doubled over 10 years in North America.

 Most food allergies develop in childhood, and children generally outgrow them, although this is not always the case.
 Food allergies can also develop in adulthood, but this is rarer.

 In this article, we will cover the symptoms, causes, triggers, and treatment of food allergies.

 Symptoms can range from mild to severe and affect each individual differently.

-Not every person will experience all of the below, and each reaction may be slightly different, but commons signs and symptoms include:
+Not every person will experience all of the possible symptoms, and each reaction may be slightly different.
+However, common signs and symptoms include:

 - tingling in the mouth

 - burning sensation in the lips and mouth

 Anaphylaxis is a severe and systemic allergic reaction.
 It usually occurs soon after exposure to the specific allergen but can occasionally take a few hours to develop.

 The signs and symptoms usually come on quickly and worsen rapidly.
 They may include: